Masters

 Program Structure

 Complete the program within one year as a full-time student, or move at your own pace and complete the program on a part-time basis.
-Classes are offered online with synchronous meetings held in the evening.
+Classes are offered online, with some including synchronous meetings held in the evening and others being fully asynchronous.
+Additionally, while some elective course options may be offered on-campus, the program can also be completed fully online.

 Why Choose Loyola for Your MA in Public Service Leadership?